 The intricate process of merging the past and the future can sometimes be a challenge.
 For this reason, you want to make sure you hire a general contractor who is familiar with the unique nature of historic renovations.
 Ask them for a few examples of the work they’ve done on historic homes, as well as references.

 Work with MLM Incorporated

 At MLM Incorporated, we will check every box on your list of questions to ask a general contractor.
 We specialize in new residential construction, as well as renovation projects in the greater New Orleans area.
 We have even managed major citywide historic renovation projects.

 Our team of building specialists manages the entire process of your home build or renovation project from day one, ensuring an easier and more enjoyable project for your family.
 We promise high-quality work at a fair price, which keeps our customers coming back for all of their building needs.
 If you talk to our former clients, you’ll hear that we are quick to respond and always respectful of your time and budget.

-MLM Incorporated provides the organization and communication skills to get the job done right, from the initial design to finishing touches.
+MLM Incorporated provides the organization and communication skills to get the job done right, from the initial design to the finishing touches.
 If you’re looking for superior knowledge and professionalism coupled with a streamlined approach, we’re the home builders for you in Louisiana.
 Start planning your project today.